-When ready to make the cake, line a 20cm cake tin and preheat your oven to 180C/gas 4.
-Place the chocolate and butter in a bowl over a pan of simmering water.
+Break up the chocolate into pieces and put with the butter in a bowl over a pan of simmering water.
 Stir occasionally, until melted, then take off the heat.

+Separate the eggs.
 In a spotlessly clean bowl, whip the egg whites with 1 tablespoon of the sugar until it forms hard peaks.
 Place the yolks and remaining sugar in another bowl and whisk for about 5 minutes, until you can draw a figure of 8 in it and it retains its shape.

-Pour the chocolate into the whisked yolks and stir to incorporate.
+Pour the melted chocolate into the whisked yolks and stir to incorporate.
 Roughly purée the prunes in a food processor, then fold them into the mixture.

-Combine the flour and ground almonds in a bowl then fold into the chocolate mixture.
+Combine the flour and ground almonds in a bowl, then fold into the chocolate mixture.
 Carefully fold in the egg whites, in three stages, so you don’t lose any of the air you have whisked into it.